yourWaifu/sleepy-discord/source/documentation.html.md

 		Message(BaseDiscordClient* client, std::string channel_id, std::string message, bool tts = false);
 ```

 An object that represents a message from Discord.
-Has a simalar
+Also very similar to [the message object from the api](https://discordapp.com/developers/docs/resources/channel#message-object)

 ## startsWith